Reasons Students Choose Western New England University School of Law

 Practical Experience Through Clinical Opportunities

-With clinics focusing on consumer protection, criminal law, legal services, real estate, and small business development, students have the opportunity to gain experience working on real cases and with real clients.
+With clinics focusing on criminal law, legal services, real estate, and small business development, students have the opportunity to gain experience working on real cases and with real clients.
 Under the supervision of a faculty member or practicing attorney, upper-level students do everything from prosecuting cases for the Hampden County District Attorney’s Office to setting up an LLC for a local small business.

 Strong Alumni Base